CompGenomeLab/boquila/README.md

 FLAGS:
-        --fasta         Change input and output format to FASTA -h, --help          Print help information
+        --fasta         Change input and output format to FASTA --setQual       Use given Quality score with parameter 'qual' for all simulated reads.
+    -h, --help          Print help information
         --inseqFasta    Change the input sequencing format to FASTA -V, --version       Print version information